A Place For Community

 1979

-Lawrence Arts Center presents the Seem-To-Be-Players, a theatre group for young people.
+Lawrence Arts Center presented the Seem-To-Be-Players, a theatre group for young people.

 1980